Egerland: Czechoslovakia

 At the end of World War I, the German-speaking population of former Austria-Hungary proclaimed the Republic of German Austria including the Egerland and further peripheral regions of German Bohemia, that were to become part of Czechoslovakia.
 They demanded the unification with Germany, referring to the self-determination doctrine proclaimed by U.S. president Woodrow Wilson that had been the basis for the dissolution of the Austro-Hungarian Empire.
 Nevertheless, the Czech majority in the total of Bohemia insisted to "restore their countries in their historical borders", as a revision of alleged Germanization.
-Both parties acted unilaterally, the Czechs, supported by France and Britain, prevailed establishing the Czechoslovakian Republic comprising all parts of historic Bohemia as it existed under Austrian rule, including the Egerland.
+Both parties acted unilaterally, the Czechs, supported by France and Britain, prevailed establishing the Czechoslovak Republic comprising all parts of historic Bohemia as it existed under Austrian rule, including the Egerland.
 The German population, a minority in all of Bohemia, but ethnically dominant in the northwestern part of the region, failed in their request for a new border, based upon ethnicity, between predominantly Czech- and predominantly German-speaking parts of the country.
-The Czech Republic had committed to protecting the equality of all ethnicities incorporated into the new State, however there was not a legal commitment made until 1937.
+The Czech Republic had committed to protecting the equality of all ethnicities incorporated into the new State; however, there was not a legal commitment made until 1937.
 Also, a request by the German-speaking minority to allow them double citizenship (Austrian/Czech or German/Czech) was declined.

 During the years after World War I, with the Versailles Treaty explicitly banning these regions from rejoining Austria or Germany, there was a tendency among the German-speaking minority to adjust to the new political realities and participate in the political process, rather than pursue the quest for political self-determination.
 However, under a legal framework perceived as "czechification", there was growing unease about laws and policies which were felt to be discriminatory, especially in areas identifying as culturally German or Austrian.
 Perceived inequalities included the reduction of German-speaking schools and teachers, disadvantageous allocation of public spending and exclusion from public service positions.
 After years of lobbying by German-speaking minority representatives in the Czech parliament, a law granting full equality and proportional representation in all aspects of civil life was finally implemented in 1937.